Upcoming Panels and Symposia

 Fashion Law Symposium 2018 | What is Real?
 Authenticity, Transparency, and Trust in the Digital Age of Fashion

-The Fashion Law Initiative and the New York Law School Law Review will host a full-day fashion law symposium where practitioners, scholars, influencers, and designers will participate in discussions on topics that include anti-counterfeiting enforcement on digital platforms, the rise of virtual influencers and their impact on the future of social media marketing, and the new intellectual property and privacy challenges being raised by innovative technologies such as blockchain in fashion.
-Guests will include counsel for Estée Lauder, David Yurman, Rag & Bone, Richemont, Salvatore Ferragamo, Star Athletica, and more.
+The Fashion Law Initiative and the New York Law School Law Review hosted a full-day fashion law symposium where practitioners, scholars, influencers, and designers participated in discussions on topics that included anti-counterfeiting enforcement on digital platforms, the rise of virtual influencers and their impact on the future of social media marketing, and the new intellectual property and privacy challenges being raised by innovative technologies such as blockchain in fashion.
+Guests included counsel for Cartier, Calvin Klein, Christian Louboutin, Estée Lauder, David Yurman, Rag & Bone, Salvatore Ferragamo, Star Athletica, and more.

-5 CLE credits will be made available for lawyers in Areas of Professional Practice.
+5 CLE credits were made available for lawyers in Areas of Professional Practice.

 For more information, click HERE.